Study Away Policies

 If an advisory level changes to a level 3 or 4 during the time a WSU student is in the destination, Study Abroad will work with the appropriate authorities—including Embassy or Consulate personnel, faculty leaders, on-site providers, or others—to determine the best course of action to reduce risk.
 Students may incur costs associated with a change in travel plans.

-Pre-departure orientation participation is required and, if not completed, the student will lose WSU approval to study away.
+Pre-departure orientation participation is required.
+If not completed, the student will lose approval to study away.

-If an unavoidable event such as epidemic, pandemic (e, g, influenza), civil unrest, threat of terrorist activity, or other unforeseen occurrence results in removal of students from the program site after the program has commenced, WSU and Study Abroad shall make every effort to ensure program continuity at a safe location.
-In extreme cases, this may entail arranging to get students home as quickly and judiciously as possible.
+If an unavoidable event such as epidemic, pandemic (e.g. influenza), civil unrest, threat of terrorist activity, or other unforeseen occurrence results in removal of students from the program site after the program has commenced, WSU and Study Abroad shall make every effort to ensure program continuity at a safe location.
+In extreme cases, this may entail arranging to get students home as quickly and safely as possible.

-Students on all WSU-approved international programs are provided insurance which serves as primary health insurance in the host country and provides medical benefits for injury and sickness.
-Prescription drugs are covered at 100%.
+Students on all WSU-approved international programs are provided insurance.
+This serves as health insurance in the host country and provides medical benefits for injury and sickness.
 Students on WSU-approved domestic programs must demonstrate they are covered under their own insurance plan.

-In cases of illness of a student, the appropriate on-site staff will consult with local medical authorities regarding hospitalization and treatment.
-In emergency situations, surgery may be authorized but in non-emergency situations surgery will only be arranged if authorized by the student’s parent or guardian.
-If, in the judgment of local medical staff, serious illness warrants return to the student's home, on-site staff, in conjunction with the Study Abroad office, will make the necessary arrangements for such return and advance funds for return travel if needed.
+In cases of illness, the appropriate on-site staff will consult with local medical authorities regarding hospitalization and treatment.
+In emergency situations, surgery may be authorized.
+In non-emergency situations surgery will only be arranged if authorized by the student’s parent or guardian.
+If, in the judgment of local medical staff, serious illness warrants return to the student’s home, on-site staff, in conjunction with the Study Abroad office, will make the necessary arrangements for such return and advance funds for return travel if needed.

 All students shall comply with the WSU Alcohol and Drug Policy.
 Violations of this policy or additional safety policies established by the program leader or on-site providers may be addressed in one or more of the following ways: